Skip to main content

 Partner info

-Lloyd's Register Foundation has awarded £4 million to the university for research over the next five years.
-The research will concentrate on three areas where evidence gaps need to be addressed to drive the development of standards and safer operations.
 Firstly, design of fuel tanks and systems to reduce the safety risks associated with using alternative fuels; secondly, risk prediction and prevention, specifically addressing dynamic instability and loss of manoeuvrability in waves; and thirdly, development and application of digital techniques to enhance safety at sea.

-it will help generate knowledge and evidence with potential to influence existing and new standards and regulations which are key to safer design and operation of ships in 21st century.
+It will help generate knowledge and evidence with potential to influence existing and new standards and regulations which are key to safer design and operation of ships in 21st century.
 Fifteen research projects, delivered in close collaboration with industry and international research partners, will tackle specific challenges related to decarbonisation (need for different fuel tank design for alternative fuels) and climate change (extreme weather causing risk of instability or loss of manoeuvrability).